BDI-pathogens/EpiLine/README.md

 where $\phi_{OD}$ is the over-dispersion parameter.

-The symptom-report time distribution must support both postive and negative values.
+The symptom-report time distribution must support both positive and negative values.
 In addition, empirically it is observed that this distribution can be highly skewed with heavy tails, therefore we model it using the Johnson SU distribution which contains 4 parameters $(\xi, \lambda, \gamma,\delta)$.
 To account for the changes in the distribution over time, we model these 4 parameters using Gaussian processes

 $$